Sunday, May 29, 2022

 The launching of Mr. Frett's boat at East End.

-A painting I made of Mr. Frett's boat under construction is featured on the first edition cover of my book Virgin Island Sketches and my paintings on the same theme are featured in a series of BVI postage stamps.
+A painting I made of Mr. Frett's boat under construction is featured on the first edition cover of my book Virgin Island Sketches and my paintings on the same theme are featured in one of three series of postage stamps that I designed for the island.

 In the light of current events, I am sure that many Virgin Islanders share my nostalgia for those times past.